Get,

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

-Taking multivitamins should always be done in dialogue with your doctor or nutritionist.
-Sometimes, vitamin supplements can cause side effects when consumed in excess or even if your body reacts badly to the ingredients of a particular supplement.
-Constipation and stomach pain may occur initially (usually it goes away after a few days).
+Taking multivitamins should always be done after consulting your doctor or nutritionist.
+Sometimes, vitamin supplements can cause side effects when consumed in excess or even if your body reacts adversely to the ingredients of a particular supplement.
+Constipation and stomach pain may occur initially (usually it resolves after a few days).
+Excess vitamin intake can also cause severe toxicity2.
 Read the ingredient list for any supplement you take to ensure that you are not allergic to anything in it.
-Also, inform your doctor about any existing medical conditions you have before you start taking a new multivitamin supplement.
+Also, if you have any pre-existing medical condition, you should inform your doctor before starting any new multivitamin supplement.

-If you think you may be experiencing symptoms of vitamin deficiency and wondering how to check vitamin levels, you can opt for these tests:
+If you think you may be experiencing symptoms of vitamin deficiency and are wondering how to check vitamin levels, these tests may need to be done after consulting your doctor:

 • Vitamin D test